Bloodielie/uWebSockets.py/README.md

 #### Ready all thrusters

-For a performance reference, consider [Japronto performance graph](https://github.com/squeaky-pl/japronto#performance), then consider the following graph:
+For a performance reference, consider [Japronto performance graph](https://github.com/squeaky-pl/japronto#performance), then the following graph:

 ![](misc/perf.png)